silesia-corporation/eslint-plugin-require/README.md

 ----                                    | -----------      | -------
 [conditional-async-require-forbidden]   | 1                |

-For example, using the recommended configuration, the `no-focused-tests` rule is enabled and will cause ESLint to throw an error (with an exit code of `1`) when triggered.
+For example, using the recommended configuration, the `conditional-async-require-forbidden` rule is enabled and will cause ESLint to throw an error (with an exit code of `1`) when triggered.